Drug Rehab & Alcohol Rehab Cambridge & Near Cambridge

 Many organisations across the UK offer free mental health support, whether you are also suffering from addiction or not.

-Some of the most useful include Mind UK, Young Minds, Rethink Mental Illness, Samaritans and Papyrus.
+Some of the most useful offering services in Cambridge and elsewhere include Mind UK, Young Minds, Rethink Mental Illness, Samaritans and Papyrus.

 Learn how a drug and alcohol rehab in Cambridge or near Cambridge will help support your mental health by calling us today on 0800 088 66 86

-How are NHS Rehab Services in Cambridge or near Cambridge Different?
+NHS Drug and Alcohol Rehab Services in Cambridge or near Cambridge

-Image above: Woman at a drug and alcohol rehab in Cambridge
+Alcohol addiction patient at a drug rehab and alcohol rehab in Cambridge or near Cambridge

 Sometimes you might get access to a short course of ear acupuncture or a gym pass.